Scopula quinquelinearia

 Similar Taxa

-- Scopula junctariaHistorically confused with S. quinquelinearia; S. junctaria (simple wave) has a more uniform grayish coloration with less prominent longitudinal and occurs across Canada and northern U.S.
+- Scopula junctariaHistorically confused with S. quinquelinearia; S. junctaria (simple wave) has a more uniform grayish coloration with less prominent longitudinal lines and occurs across Canada and northern U.S.